kaylendwyer/template-debug/pages/about/about.md

 Each participant will receive a workbook to take home with detailed information and resources for each topic.

 During the following year, participants will participate in six additional online workshops on topics based on their project’s needs.
 These 90-minute webinar-style workshops will include technical training and discussions that expand upon the topics covered during the in-person program or delve into new areas.
 Specific topics will be determined in collaboration with the participants, based on their needs at the end of the in-person program.
-Institute faculty and staff will also conduct hour-long virtual consultations with each project team, four times during the course of the year.
+Institute instructors and staff will also conduct hour-long virtual consultations with each project team, four times during the course of the year.